-In the pinhole model, the points in space are projected on the image plane (of the idealized camera sensor) by using a linear transformation if we care to use homogeneous coordinates.
+In the pinhole model, if we care to use homogeneous coordinates, the points in space are projected on the image plane (of the idealized camera sensor) using a simple linear transformation.
 We would need the 3x4 camera matrix C, which is obtained by putting the camera intrinsic and extrinsic together.
 The formula for projection will be

-For all the point laying on the plane, we can use a simplified version of the projection.
-The third column of the camera matrix will be going to be irrelevant (multiplied by Z=0 in fact).
+For all the points lying on the plane, we can use a simplified version of the projection.
+The third column of the camera matrix will be irrelevant (multiplied by Z=0 in fact).
 So we can simplify and write

-The projection for a given plane in the world space to the image plane of the camera is called homography and can be expressed by a 3x3 matrix, with 8 degrees of freedom (the last parameter can be always one, due to scale invariance).
+The projection for a given plane in the world space to the image plane of the camera is called homography and can be expressed by a 3x3 matrix, with 8 degrees of freedom (the last parameter can always be one, due to scale invariance, so it is fixed).